SOFTENG761-2024/project-team-10/README.md

 npx playwright install --with-deps chromium
 ```

 Ensure you have spinned up react, node servers & mongodb docker containers locally.
-If you have not, follow the `How to run frontend react, backend node, mongodb in dev mode or as docker containers` guide above.
+If you have not, follow the `Important: How to set up local development environment` guide above.

 under project root folder: